kinopio-club/kinopio-help/api/index.md

 <code class="users">showWeather</code>                		| `Boolean` | Whether to add today's weather forecast to new journal spaces
 <code class="users">weatherLocation</code>                	| `String` | Geographic coordinates (latitude, longitude) used to get weather data.
 Private user info.
 Rounded to two decimal places so that exact location cannot be determined
 <code class="users">weatherUnitIsCelcius</code>             | `String` | Whether to display weather information in Celcius or Fahrenheit (default)
+<code class="users">shouldNotifyUnlockedStickyCards</code>  | `Boolean` | Whether to eventually notify users that they've unlocked sticky cards (true for new users only, triggered after they create 20 cards)
+<code class="users">shouldUseStickyCards</code>             | `Boolean` | User pereference for whether cards should stick to their mouse cursor

 <a class="anchor" data-section="🍓" name="spaces"></a>
 <h2 class="badge spaces">Spaces</h2>